appocular/rorschach/README.md

 `browser_size: <integer>x<integer>`

 Width and height of browser.
 Defaults to 1920x1080.
+It is ignored in defaults and checkpoints if the `browser_size` variation is in use.

 `wait: <number>`